 Because we do not tend to consider ourselves as worthy of His notice, and because we tend to feel ourselves as being insignificant to Him and the operations of His awesome plan, we are sometimes led not to see Him personally and individually paying attention to us, even though we may think about Him a lot, and so a dichotomy actually takes place in our minds.
 Even though we think about Him a lot we probably do not feel worthy of His attention.
 Because our awareness of this reality that God is involved, and because our awareness of this reality is not anywhere near as intense as it should be, the result is that He does not have the impact on us in our thinking and decision-making anywhere near as much as is needed.
 Therefore our relationship with Him tends to be distant and vague, rather than acute and focused.

 Let us go to Ephesians 2.
 This sermon fits into this broad question.

-Ephesians 2:8-10 For by grace are you saved through faith: and that not of yourselves: it is the gift of God: Not of works, lest any man should boast.
-For we are his workmanship, created in Christ Jesus unto good works, which God has before ordained that we should walk in them.
+Ephesians 2:8-10 For by grace are you saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast.
+For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand that we should walk in them.